Vocational Assessment and Guidance from Healthywork Ltd

 When is this assessment suitable?

-• Suitable for all individuals who are not currently work and are unemployed, as a result of long term illness, benefit dependency or as a result of a specific catastrophic incident in their life.
+• Suitable for all individuals who are not currently working and are unemployed, as a result of long-term illness, benefit dependency or as a result of a specific catastrophic incident in their life.

 • Also suitable for those who are employed and needing to be redeployed from a particular work role or industry which is not suitable for them in the future or due to redundancy who will need to find an alternative work role.